-- wide centered on the center of the subject tract and aligned with the road to the maximum extent possible.); and - b.
-At least three (3) dwellings existed on January 1, 1993 and continue to exist on the other lots or parcels; and - B. The tract contains no dwellings on other lots or parcels that make up the tract; - C. No dwellings are allowed on other lots or parcels that make up the tract consistent with the recorded covenants, conditions and deed restrictions established under in Subsection 506.3; and - D. Parcels 10 acres or greater in size shall be required to submit and obtain approval of a Forest Land Assessment and Stocking Compliance application prior to receiving a permit for the dwelling as authorized by this subsection. - .5 Template Dwelling for Tract of 60 Acres or Larger [Rectangular Template].
-A dwelling may be authorized on a tract that meets the following criteria: - A. If a tract is 60 acres or larger described under Subsection 506.4A. above and abuts a road that existed on January 1, 1993, or a perennial stream, the measurement shall be made by using a 160-acre rectangle that is one mile long and 1/4 mile wide centered on the center of the subject tract and that is to the maximum extent possible aligned with the road or stream, provided one of the three required dwellings is on the same side of the road or stream as the tract [Amd Order No. 78-2010, 12.15.10], and - Is located within a 160 acre rectangle that is one mile long and 1/4 mile wide centered on the center of the subject tract and that is, to the maximum extent possible aligned with the road or stream; or - 2.
-Is within 1/4 mile from the edge of the subject tract but not outside the length of the 160-acre rectangle, and on the same side of the road or stream as the tract. - B. If a road crosses the tract on which the dwelling will be located, at least one of the three required dwellings shall be on the same side of the road or stream as the proposed dwelling. - .6 The Planning Director may deny or refer to the Planning Commission for review at a public hearing for the approval of a new dwelling on any property zoned for Primary Forest where the Director determines that approval of the dwelling would: - A. Exceed the facilities and service capabilities of the area; - B. Materially alter the stability of the overall land use pattern in the area; or - C. Create conditions or circumstances that would be contrary to the purposes or intents of the Comprehensive Plan and/or the Primary Forest Zone.
+- 1. No more than one other dwelling exists or has been approved on another lot or parcel hat was part of the tract; and - 2.
+The lot or parcel qualifies, notwithstanding ORS 215.750 (5) (h), for a dwelling under ORS 215.750.
+[2019 c.433 §2] - K. The provisions in Section 506.4 (J) are repealed on January 2, 2024, pursuant to Oregon Laws 2019 Chapter 433. - .5 Template Dwelling for Tract of 60 Acres or Larger [Rectangular Template].
+A dwelling may be authorized on a tract 60 acres or larger which meets the following criteria: - A. The criteria in CCZO 506.4. - B. If a tract is 60 acres or larger described under Subsection 506.4A. above and abuts a road that existed on January 1, 1993, or a perennial stream, the measurement shall be made by using a 160-acre rectangle that is one mile long and 1/4 mile wide centered on the center of the subject tract and that is to the maximum extent possible aligned with the road or stream, provided one of the three required dwellings is on the same side of the road or stream as the tract [Amd Order No. 78-2010, 12.15.10], and - 1.
+Is located within a 160 acre rectangle that is one mile long and 1/4 mile wide centered on the center of the subject tract and that is, to the maximum extent possible aligned with the road or stream; or - 2.
+Is within 1/4 mile from the edge of the subject tract but not outside the length of the 160-acre rectangle, and on the same side of the road or stream as the tract. - C. If a road crosses the tract on which the dwelling will be located, at least one of the three required dwellings shall be on the same side of the road or stream as the proposed dwelling. - .6 Family Forestry Accessory Dwellings.
+An accessory dwelling for an owner or a relative (as defined in Section 501) supporting family forestry may be authorized on a tract that meets the following criteria.